Data Quality Policy

 Our compliance programme was created to ensure registrars comply with the standards set out in the Registry-Registrar Agreement and Data Quality Policy.

-Proportion of minimum valid data expected
+Minimum proportion of valid data expected

 The Data Quality Policy states that registrars must ensure that a reasonable, minimum proportion of the data they submit to us can be validated through our third party data sources.
 We will work with registrars to set an appropriate minimum proportion of valid data dependent on their specific business model and geographic mix, and our teams will support registrars to meet this standard.